 Franklin's first attempt to safeguard the public through building codes came in1735 with his call for minimum standards in the design of fireplace hearths, hearth extensions, and combustible material clearance.
-The principles Franklin proposed are still in the modern building codes, and are discussed in the fireplaces.
+The principles Franklin proposed live on in the modern building codes, and are discussed in the fireplace sections of our books.

 A main theme of the building codes is protection against fire, and safe egress from a building.
-In 1735, Franklin organized the first volunteer Fire Department in Philadelphia that still remains the model for our modern fire departments.
+In 1735, Franklin organized the first volunteer Fire Department in Philadelphia, a model for many of our modern fire departments.
 He also understood the importance of building design in slowing the spread of a fire and was proud that his final home - built after his return from France in 1785 - did not have concealed spaces where fire could spread and "none of the wooden work from one room communicates with the wooden work of any other room."
 By judicious use of plaster, Franklin anticipated the fire-stopping rules.
 He also took an interest in designing stairways that were the proper pitch.

 One of Franklin's early inventions was the Franklin Stove, still called by his name today.
-By the mid1740s, firewood was already scarce in the Philadelphia area, and air pollution was beginning to be a problem.
-Franklin's design in 1744 retained more heat than the current fireplaces or stoves, thus reducing the demand for wood.
+By the mid-1740s, firewood was already scarce in the Philadelphia area, and air pollution was beginning to be a problem.
+Franklin's design in 1744 retained more heat than the fireplaces or stoves that were then current, thus reducing the demand for wood.
 Ever the altruist, he refused to patent his invention and insisted on "giving it to the world".
 Franklin never lost interest in the subject.
 In 1785, concerned over the polluting effects of coal, he designed another stove that burned soft coal and consumed its own smoke.

 An unusual aspect of Franklin's personality, at least by the standards of the 18th century, was his concern for personal hygiene.
 From his youth he was an avid swimmer, and in his adult life he bathed as often as once a week--a practice considered scandalous at the time.
 Franklin not only brought the first bathtub to America, but he improved its design and spent much of his time reading and writing while soaking.
 His concern for sanitation went beyond his own personal needs, and he was instrumental in creating America's first public sewer system in Philadelphia.